Why Castro Valley

 - Canyon Middle School (6-8), Niche A, the east-side feeder; strong music and STEM programs.

-- Creekside Middle School (6-8), Niche A, the flatland feeder; serves the larger share of CVUSD families.
+- Creekside Middle School (6-8), Niche A, the flatland feeder; serves the larger share of CVUSD students.

 - Palomares Elementary (K-5), one of the highest-scoring CVUSD elementaries; the Five Canyons / Palomares Hills attendance area.